tychart/BYU-CS-224-LABS/1-Linux-Systems/linux-systems.md

 The simplest tool to copy files to or from a remote machine is called `scp`, which stands for *secure copy*.
 This is used from the command line on your machine in a similar manner to `ssh`, and has a syntax similar to `cp`.

-The syntax to copy a file to a remote machine (we will use the cs `schizo.cs.byu.edu` for this example) is:
+The syntax to copy a file to a remote machine is:

 ```
-scp file user@schizo.cs.byu.edu:
+scp file user@machine.cs.byu.edu:
 ```

-The `file` is the path to the file that you desire to transfer.  `user` is your username on the remote machine, followed by the address of the remote machine (for the lab machines this can always be `schizo.cs.byu.edu`).
+The `file` is the path to the file that you desire to transfer, `user` is your username on the remote machine, and `machine` is the name of the remote machine (the name of a CS lab machine).
 The `:` then begins the path on the remote machine to the location where the file should be stored.
 The default, no path, in this case, is to place the file in the home directory with the same file name.
 Like `ssh`, this command will prompt for your password on the remote machine.

 Tip: Your machine does not know the file structure of the remote machine, so you cannot use things like tab completion to help complete more complicated paths to the remote file.
 For this reason it is recommended to either always `scp` to your home directory, then move the file later after logging in over `ssh`, or to create a simply-named folder in your home directory that you can always `scp` to and from.